isabella232/net-two-factor-auth/part2-building-ios-client.md

 @property (weak, nonatomic) IBOutlet UILabel *errorLabel;
 @property (weak, nonatomic) IBOutlet UITextField *code;
 ```

-Create and action for the Done buttons, here we are calling our server and if there is no error all is good
+Create and action for the Done buttons, here we are calling our server and if there is no error, all is good.

 ```objectivec
 - (IBAction)done:(id)sender {